dooboolab-community/react-native-iap/README.md

 Currently, serverless receipt validation is possible using `validateReceiptIos` method.
 First parameter, you should pass `transactionReceipt` which returns after `buyProduct`.
 Second parameter, you should pass whether this is `test` environment.
 If `true`, it will request to `sandbox` and `false` it will request to `production`.

+### iOS Purchasing process right way.

+Purchasing consumable products in iOS consists of the following steps.

+<a> Purchasing via IAP (Apple server)
+<b> Check the validation of the receipt (either on device or server)
+<c> Apply the product to the Application

+But, sometimes app doesn't make it to state <c>, and user loose the product with successful payment.
+Non-consumable products can be restored via getPurchaseHistory function, but consumable products can be lost.
+In this case, use buyProductWithoutFinishTransaction to purchase action and use finishTransaction to finish payment after receipt validation and supply the products to user.

 ```javascript
 const receiptBody = {
   'receipt-data': purchase.transactionReceipt,